Skip to main content

 1. User Request sends a request to the Load Balancer

-2. Load Balancer selects an API Service using its algorithm
+2. Load Balancer selects an API Service using its routing algorithm

 3. Selected API Service processes the request